maranomynet/formatchange/README.md

 ### 1: Name your CSS breakpoints

-FormatChange Monitors changes in a hidden Element's `::after { content: '' }` value, as defined in your page's CSS code.
+The FormatChange library allows you to monitor changes in a hidden Element's `::after { content: '' }` value, as defined in your page's CSS code.

 So, first off, give a single name to each @media query breakpoint (format) you want your script to respond to.